Crime Victim Services

 Art Therapy

 Our art therapy program is free, mobile, and available to any Montgomery County resident who has been a victim of crime.
-Lincoln Center counselors can travel to an agreed upon location, whether that is someone’s home, a different confidential location, or Lincoln Center offices.
+Lincoln Center art therapists can travel to an agreed upon location, whether that is someone’s home, a different confidential location, or Lincoln Center offices.
 The goal of the service is to provide interventions that allow children, individuals, and families, to actively imagine, experiment, reframe, and rehearse desired changes through self-expression.
-Expressive art therapy and related approaches support trauma recovery using neurodevelopment and mind-body best practices and fills a significant gap for those who do not respond to traditional types of therapy.
-Art therapy explores counseling from a creative, non-verbal approach that may help overcome the difficulty in verbalizing trauma and will be used to guide clients to improve personal insights and overcome the negative effects of traumatic events.
+Art therapy supports trauma recovery using neurodevelopment and mind-body best practices and fills a significant gap for those who do not respond to traditional types of therapy.
+Art therapy is a type of counseling with a creative, non-verbal approach that may help overcome the difficulty in verbalizing trauma and will be used to guide clients to improve personal insights and overcome the negative effects of traumatic events.

 There is a strong demand in Montgomery County for effective and innovative approaches for treating trauma caused by victimization.
 The program will serve individuals and families experiencing trauma related to past or present events including: abuse, domestic violence, harassment, stalking, fraud, robbery, assault, identity theft/scamming, vehicular crime, mass violence, and other crimes.
-Our art therapists have their master of arts in art therapy and are certified in trauma-informed expressive arts therapy.
+Our art therapists have their master of arts in art therapy, are registered and board-certified with the Art Therapy Credentials Board, and have taken extensive trainings in trauma-informed practices to become certified clinical trauma professionals (CCTP).